BloodBowlBase/EHeresy/docs/legions_imperialis_rules/playing_the_game.md

 The Assign Orders stage is when both players plan out their round, determining what actions can be undertaken by the Army they control.
 This is accomplished by issuing an Order to each Detachment in the Army.
 Both players must issue one Order to each Detachment in their Army by placing tokens at the same time and in any order, face-down and hidden from their opponent, as follows.

 An Order is issued by selecting a Detachment, then selecting an Order available to that Detachment and placing a token representing that Order face-down on either the Detachment's Order token slot on the Army roster or next to the Detachment on the battlefield.
-This process is repeated for every Detachment in the Army, unless another rule dictates that a given Detachment may not be issued an Order, or the }Detachment already has an Order carried over from a previous round (such as the Fall Back Order).
-This includes Detachments that are not on the battlefield but have not been destroyed, such as those Embarked within a Transport (see page 96) or held in Reserve (see page 102).
+This process is repeated for every Detachment in the Army, unless another rule dictates that a given Detachment may not be issued an Order, or the Detachment already has an Order carried over from a previous round (such as the Fall Back Order).
+This includes Detachments that are not on the battlefield but have not been destroyed, such as those Embarked within a Transport ([see page 96](../legions_imperialis_rules/special_rules/#transport-x)) or held in Reserve ([see page 102](../legions_imperialis_rules/fighting_a_battle/#reserves)).
 If a Detachment is no longer taking part in the battle, (for example, due to being destroyed or having left the table due to a Mission's special rule), then it cannot be issued an Order.

 Once all players have issued an Order to each eligible Detachment, and all tokens have been placed face-down on either the battlefield or the controlling player's Army roster, the Assign Orders stage ends.